opendicom/sirius-pacs/README.md

 sirius-pacs uses pixel compression j2k 4 quality layers on the storage side and j2h (high throughput protocol of jpeg 2000) to comunicate with sirius-view.
 This implies that sirius-pacs includes a transcoder j2k>j2h

-Detailed documentation of sirius-pacs in the [wiki](https://github.com/opendicom/sirius-pacs/wiki)
+Detailed documentation of sirius-pacs in this [wiki](https://github.com/opendicom/sirius-pacs/wiki) and of sirius-view in this other [wiki](https://github.com/opendicom/sirius-view/wiki)